KingSolomon1954/cpp-bootstrap/Readme.md

 - GCC container is auto-started once and remains active
 - Re-compiles start immediately, no re-loading of GCC container
 - Same containers and tools on desktop and in CI pipelines
+- Pipelines invoke same make targets as developer does on desktop
 - Convenient Makefile targets abstract away container commands
 - The Build container uses [docker.io/library/gcc](https://hub.docker.com/_/gcc) as its base